nmc-cs/nmc-cs/README.md

 ### Glad to see you here!
 I'm am a junior at the University of Missouri-Columbia studying Computer Science building a digital world of my own one step at a time.
 All coding projects are built to solve real-life problems and to make my life better.
+Feel free to explore my repositories and reach out with any questions or collaboration opportunities.

 <br/>